What Is Fintech?: Financial Technology Examples, and Why It Matters

 A new industry called “fintech” is taking over the financial market to upgrade and change the way consumers, banks, and business owners handle their finances and provide services.
 A combination of the words “financial” and “technology,” fintech companies are focused on using advancements in technology and software to change traditional financial services and banking models to expand on the options consumers have in the market.

 Ready to delve deeper into the fintech definition?
-Banking, loans, payments, and other financial services are changing due to this financial revolution.
+Banking, loans, payments, and other financial services are rapidly changing due to this financial revolution.
 Review the following sections to find out what industries fintech has its hand in, and some of the changes companies and consumers are embracing.

 Fintech for Cryptocurrency